 The last post examined the simplest Puritan gravestones, inscriptions that announced the dead without decoration or embellishment.
-This style of engraving endured for a little over a century, beginning soon after the Pilgrims’ arrival in 1620.
+This style of engraving endured for about a century, beginning soon after the Pilgrims’ arrival in 1620.
 In these same years, however, stone carvers of artistic mind inaugurated a tradition of increasingly creative gravestones.
 The centerpiece of this style was a winged skull called the death’s head.
 Here is a primitive death’s head, from Little Compton, Rhode Island, in 1707:

 On the grave of Nathaniel Mather, 1688, in Salem, Massachusetts (below), the high-spread wings have a dynamic appearance, like a crow alighting on a branch or a rooster bristling its hackles.
 Translated from the Latin, the banner warns “Remember that you will die.”

 And here is a grave in Malden, Massachusetts, from 1677.
 Note the hourglass and crossed bones, which commonly accompanied the death’s head.

 On this 1713 stone in Boston, the hourglass is swept up in death’s flight:

 This 1717 stone combines the death’s head, an hourglass, and two coffins.
 Wearing eyebrows and almost a mustache, the skull stares insistently: